 Front setback 25 metres The front setback is to be parallel to Windsor Road, providing a continuation of the existing street wall.
 The area within the front setback is to allow space for a generous tree canopy, providing amenity for the street and residents.
 Rear setback 20 metres at northern edge and 30 metres at southern edge The rear setback is to maintain a large curtilage to significant trees to the rear of the site, providing opportunity for additional large canopy planting.
 Northern setback 12 metres The northern setback is to allow for the maximum retention of trees on the shared boundary and provide the primary vehicular access, one lane of parallel parking and pedestrian thoroughfare on-site Southern setback 9 metres The southern setback provides for a separation distance that may be less than ADG requirements.
 Therefore, detailed schemes are to minimise the number of habitable rooms on this boundary.
-The southern setback at ground may be used for private open space opportunities for south facing ground floor units.
+The southern setback at ground may be used for private

-Figure 8.5.11.2.4 - Communal Open Space Interface
+Figure 8.5.10.2.4 - Communal Open Space Interface

-Figure 8.5.11.2.5 - Southern Setback Condition
+Figure 8.5.10.2.5 - Southern Setback Condition